uber-web/ocular/docs/gatsby-theme-ocular/developer-guide/deploying.md

 # Deploying

-Deploying your ocular-gatsby page to the `gh-pages` branch is easy.
+Deploying your `gatsby-theme-ocular` powered website to the `gh-pages` branch is easy.
 Just install `gh-pages` and add the following script to your website's package.json.

 ```bash
 yarn add -D gh-pages